 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Whitingham is worth considering.

-The citizens of Whitingham are very well educated compared to the average community in the nation: 37.66% of adults in Whitingham have a bachelor's degree or even advanced degree.
+The education level of Whitingham citizens is very high relative to the national average among all cities (21.84%): 37.66% of adults in Whitingham have a bachelor's degree or even advanced degree.

 The per capita income in Whitingham in 2022 was $28,621, which is low income relative to Vermont, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,484 for a family of four.
 However, Whitingham contains both very wealthy and poor people as well.